d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i> The System monitor is only available in graphical interfaces.
 When this is not available, as with the server version of Ubuntu, you’ll need to use CLI commands to manage processes.

 ## Managing front- and background processes
-Our bash shell does not have graphical User Interface tool to run different programs simultaneously, but we are able to run programs in the front- or background.
-With this options it is possible to run multiple programs at the same time in our shell and you’ll be able to choose what is running at what time.
-There are different methods of running programs in the background.
+Our bash shell, unlike a Graphical User Interface, does not have the possibility to run and show different programs simultaneously in the shell, but we are able to run programs in the front- or background.Knowing that it is possible to run multiple programs at the same time in our shell there must be a way to choose what is running at the fore- and background at what time.
+For starters there are different methods of running programs in the background.
 You can add a & after the command to start it in the background
 ```bash
 student@linux-ess-desktop:~$ find /usr > /tmp/allusrfiles &